Building a bicycle wheel

 Bicycle wheel dishing

 Dishing refers to the fact that the spokes on a bicycle wheel never run vertically between the rim and the hub.
 When the wheel is laid flat on the ground, the lowermost 18 spokes form the shape of a 'dish' and the uppermost form the shape of an upturned dish.
 The dishing on the front wheel is symmetrical because all the spokes are the same length.
-A rear wheel needs to accomodate the sprockets on one side, so the dishing on the sprocket side is less, achieved by using slightly shorter spokes.
+A rear wheel needs to accommodate the sprockets on one side, so the dishing on the sprocket side is less, achieved by using slightly shorter spokes.

 It can be checked with a dishing tool, or the laced wheel can be placed in the fork one way, then the other, during the truing process.
 Dishing is adjusted by equally tightening (or loosening) all the spokes on one side.
 In theory the lateral and vertical trueness of the wheel should not be affected, but in practice you reach a stage where each aspect of truing the wheel is finally checked in conjunction with the others, and you continually pluck all the spokes to check their tension.